Faire, Tundra, and Bulletin: How to Compare and Choose The Right Wholesale Marketplace For You

 Over time, both of these avenues have become less reliable.
 Trade shows have seen dwindling attendance and lackluster sales, especially for lesser-known brands.
 Reps tend to work with only those brands who already have a strong base of stockists.

-Wholesale Marketplaces started popping up in recent years, with IndieMe and Etsy Wholesale (since closed) being the earliest players — and Faire becoming the market leader.
-A wholesale marketplace is like Etsy for businesses -- independent brands post their products on the site; buyers then search for products and buy directly through that platform.
-Faire came on the scene more recently, but with lots of venture capital behind them, have secured a strong presence in our community.
-Other marketplaces are smaller but may have distinct advantages for makers -- among them Bulletin, Tundra, and Abound.
-(Scroll down to download a full comparison of the 10 wholesale marketplaces you should consider.)
+Wholesale marketplaces started popping up in recent years, with IndieMe and Etsy Wholesale (both since closed) being the earliest players — and Faire becoming the market leader.
+A wholesale marketplace is like Etsy for businesses — independent brands post their products on the site; buyers then search for products and buy directly through that platform.
+Faire came on the scene with lots of venture capital behind them and has secured a dominant presence in the space.
+Other marketplaces are smaller but may have distinct advantages for makers.

 There are several fantastic things about wholesale marketplaces as a way of growing wholesale: